 The final chapter in Permission Granted asked the big question of "Now What?"
 Should the reader continue reading the Bible as a literal text, a myth, a story?
 What about asking questions?
 Bird intends that the reader will approach the Bible from a critical thought perspective and not just take someone else's word for it.
 Ask questions, seek understanding; there are unlimited perspectives, and yours is one of those.

 As a whole argument, Bird lays the foundation for women's rights and permission for anyone to question the morals, reality, and consequences of not asking the tough questions.
-I agree that God's original intentions were to bring together the many different, unique people and spread throughout the world, no matter their sexual identity, color, ethnicity, or even sins.
+I agree that God's original intentions were to bring together the many different, unique people and spread them throughout the world, no matter their sexual identity, color, ethnicity, or even sins.
 Bird brings up thoughts and questions that are relevant to the twenty-first century.
 I much appreciated the many tables and parallels to various biblical verses the Bird provided the reader; I was able to look at several verses at one to understand what she was trying to point out.

 Not only does Bird provide visuals, but she offered a sense of knowing how the reader feels, which offers reassurance.
 Bird's use of everyday language and an open mind provided me a sense of security as I read chapters three through eight, especially those discussed more openly about sex, rape, and violence.
 As a young child, I was taught that sex is a taboo subject; it was just not discussed and especially not in public.
 As an adult in my late forties, I have been more open to discussing sex more openly; my children, who are both millennials, have no issue discussing sex in public.
 Bird has provided mothers, fathers, and other influential people with the power to discuss this with younger people, talk about the hard stuff, and answer questions our children and grandchildren have.
 We are permitted to look at the Bible from all perspectives.